 The Bible and Religion

 The novel is peppered with frequent allusions to different parts of the Bible.
-The most obvious is the reference to Genesis 30:1-3 in the epigraph, with its catchy phrase, "Give me children or else I die."
+The most obvious is the reference to Genesis 30:1-3 (Epigraph), with its catchy phrase, "Give me children or else I die."
 That text, with its focus on bringing a "maid" or Handmaid into a childless marriage to create heirs, is the fundamental idea behind the Republic of Gilead.
-(For more on this, see "What's Up With the Epigraph?" or "Allusions.")
+(For more on this, see "What's Up With the Epigraph?" or "Shout Outs.")
+Specific parts of the Bible that glorify marriage, that absolve men of adultery for the purposes of childbirth, and that convict women of it, have been cherry picked from the text and made into law.
+Other parts, such as the ones that emphasize meekness and humility, have been used to dictate behavior to the Handmaids.
+(It goes without saying that there's only one authorized religion permitted in Gilead, the one promoted by the state.)